-In accordance with Board Policy 5136 - Wireless Communication Devices, the School Board is aware that wireless communication devices (WCDs) are used by students and parents to communicate with each other.
-However, the use of WCDs on school grounds must be appropriately regulated to protect students, staff, and the learning environment.
+The School Board is aware that wireless communication devices (WCDs) are used by students and parents to communicate with each other.
+However, the use of wireless communication devices (WCDs) on school grounds must be appropriately regulated to protect students, staff, and the learning environment.
 This policy sets forth the District's policy with respect to WCDs.